- South america

 How to Get to Easter Island

 The most expensive part of this trip that deterred most backpackers and travelers is the airfare.
-LATAM airline is the sole operator for the island and in order to fly to the Easter Island, you will most likely have to go through Santiago, Chile.
+LATAM airline is the sole operator that has a few flights to Easter Island per day and in order to fly to Easter Island, you will most likely have to go through Santiago, Chile.
 Because of that, it will be almost impossible to find a price of less than US$1,000 round trip nowadays and the closer you book to your departure date, the more expensive it gets.
 It cost me US$ 1300 for a round-trip flight I booked a month in advance.

 How to Get Around Easter Island